 Other changes to be made at an unspecified time

 Clarification of employment status tests: although the Government has now said it will legislate to provide much needed clarification on determining employment status, it is again consulting on this issue.
 So for the foreseeable future we must continue to rely on any clarifications provided by case law which is of course rarely directly accessed by employers.

 Extension to the period of redundancy protection for employees on maternity leave: currently these employees must be given priority for alternative employment in a redundancy situation.
 The Government has recently launched a consultation on whether redundancy protection should be extended for a six month period following return to work and whether this right should also be given to those (men and women) taking other forms of family leave.
 Consultation will end on 5 April 2019.

 New right for workers and employees to request a more fixed working pattern after 26 weeks of service: staff will be able to request minimum guaranteed hours so as to have more stability.
 This right will have a similar procedure as the right to request flexible working.

 A change in the rules for calculating continuity of employment: aimed at casual workers who do not accrue employment rights because a seven day gap in employment can break their continuity of service.
 From an unspecified date in the future, a four week gap in employment will be necessary to break continuity.
 In reality this is not just a numerical calculation as tribunals also take into account whether any gap is due to a temporary cessation of work.

-If you have any questions or queries regarding the above topic or any other issues relating to Employment Law please contact Joanne Kavanagh, Partner and Head of our Employment department based in our Redhill office either via email [email protected] or by phone 01737 854 573
+If you have any questions or queries regarding the above topic or any other issues relating to Employment Law please contact your usual Morrisons adviser or Emma McLoughlin, Senior Associate Solicitor by email on [email protected]

 Other articles from February's newsletter